voxpupuli/modulesync/README.md

 modules](https://github.com/puppetlabs/modulesync\_configs), can be used as an example for your own configuration.
 The configuration directory contains a directory called moduleroot which mirrors the structure of a module.
-The files in the moduleroot could be flat files or ERB templates.
-The templates are rendered using values from a file called config\_defaults.yml in the root (not moduleroot) of the configuration directory.
-The default values can be overridden or extended by adding a file called .sync.yml to the module itself.
+The files in the moduleroot are ERB templates, and MUST be named after the target file, with `.erb.` appended.
+The templates are rendered using values from a file called `config\_defaults.yml` in the root (not moduleroot) of the configuration directory.
+The default values can be overridden or extended by adding a file called `.sync.yml` to the module itself.
 This allows us to, for example, have a set of "required" gems that are added to all Gemfiles, and a set of "optional" gems that a single module might add.

-Within the templates, values can be accessed in the `@configs` hash, which is merged from the values under the keys `:global` and the current file name.
+Within the templates, values can be accessed in the `@configs` hash, which is merged from the values under the keys `:global` and the target file name (no `.erb` suffix).

-The list of modules to manage is in managed\_modules.yml in the configuration directory.
+The list of modules to manage is in `managed\_modules.yml` in the configuration directory.
 This lists just the names of the modules to be managed.

 ModuleSync can be called from the command line with parameters to change the branch you're working on or the remote to clone from and push to.
-You can also define these parameters in a file named modulesync.yml in the configuration directory.
+You can also define these parameters in a file named `modulesync.yml` in the configuration directory.

 Installing